 Chapter 6: Deepening Your Understanding of Your Students' Experiences

-Strategies that help you understand the experiences of the students you work with
+Strategies for understanding the experiences of the students you serve

 The Student Shadow protocol offers a structured approach for educators to gain insight into the everyday experiences of the students they serve.